Quick Draw Competition & Art Sale

-As part of the inaugural week-long “Plein Air in the Smokies” event, Friends of the Smokies will host a Quick Draw Competition and Art Sale in downtown Maryville, TN.
-The art festival will be an ‘en plein air’ (outdoor painting) competition, exhibit and sale.
-It is open to any registered artist over the age of 14.
+As part of the week-long “Plein Air Smokies” event, Friends of the Smokies hosted a Quick Draw Competition and Art Sale in Maryville, TN.
+The art festival was an ‘en plein air’ (outdoor painting) competition, exhibit and sale, and was open to any registered artist over the age of 14.

 About Maryville, Tennessee

 The Quick Draw art event will be held in Maryville, Tennessee, which is situated between Great Smoky Mountains National Park and Knoxville.
 Maryville is located in the foothills of the Smokies where Chilhowee Mountain rises prominently to the south.
 Chilhowee’s eastern flank – known locally as “The Three Sisters” – is visible from almost anywhere in the city.